Stills from Values of White. Left: His head had just moved. Right: About 20 seconds later.

 In the Edges of Change the whole image is blacked out and you only see anything if agents open up, pixel by pixel, windows showing the image behind, and only at an edge of change.
 Here these 'agents' perceive change in either tonal difference or movement.
 A passing movement looks like an area of tiny dots which then dissolve if there is no further movement.

 The Edges of Change.
-Left: The tv is on.
+Left: The tv is on which explains the splatter of dots.

 Right: The same view just after a hand moved in front of the camera.